df = pd.read_csv('http://bit.ly/MLtrain')

 with 891 stored elements in Compressed Sparse Row format>

-object imputes a string value of “missing” for any missing values in the Embarked column.
-Then, the output of the imputer is one-hot encoded by the ohe
+imp_constant object imputes a string value of “missing” for any missing values in the Embarked column.ohe object, which outputs four columns.ohe.fit_transform(imp_constant.fit_transform(X[['Embarked']]))<891x4 sparse matrix of type '<class 'numpy.float64'>'

 with 891 stored elements in Compressed Sparse Row format>